Impact of Specimen Heterogeneity on Biomarkers in Repository Samples from Patients with Acute Myeloid Leukemia: A SWOG Report.

 Earle A. Chiles Research Institute

 Pogosova-Agadjanyan, Era L; Moseley, Anna; Othus, Megan; Appelbaum, Frederick R; Chauncey, Thomas R; Chen, I-Ming L; Erba, Harry P; Godwin, John E; Fang, Min; Kopecky, Kenneth J; List, Alan F; Pogosov, Galina L; Radich, Jerald P; Willman, Cheryl L; Wood, Brent L; Meshinchi, Soheil; and Stirewalt, Derek L, "Impact of Specimen Heterogeneity on Biomarkers in Repository Samples from Patients with Acute Myeloid Leukemia: A SWOG Report."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 732.